Hierarchically discriminating Haar-randomness in quantum states from a black-box device: Acknowledgements

-\paragraph*{Acknowledgements ---} The authors would like to thank Carlo Beenakker, Jordi Tura-Brugu{\'e}s, Vedran Dunkjo for their support on this project, and Andrei Udriste, Stefano Polla and Tim Coopmans for useful comments.
+The authors would like to thank Carlo Beenakker, Jordi Tura-Brugu{\'e}s and Vedran Dunjko for their support on this project, and Andrei Udriste, Stefano Polla, Patrick Emonts, Tim Coopmans and Berta Casas for useful comments.
 The authors would like to extend their gratitude to all members of aQa Leiden for fruitful discussions.
 This work was supported by the Dutch National Growth Fund (NGF), as part of the Quantum Delta NL programme.